Butchers Hill, Baltimore: Demographics

 As of the census of 2010, there were 1,967 people living in the neighborhood.
 The racial makeup of Butchers Hill was 51.9% White, 25.4% African American, 3.3% Native American, 2.6% Asian, 3.4% from other races, and 2.6% from two or more races.
 Hispanic or Latino of any race were 16.7% of the population.
 43.6% of occupied housing units were owner-occupied.
 24.6% of housing units were vacant.
 Butchers Hill is a popular neighborhood for students from the nearby Johns Hopkins medical campus.

 74.6% of the population were employed, 2.3% were unemployed, and 23.1% were not in the labor force.
 The median household income was $36,636.
 About 23.9% of families and 23.5% of the population were below the poverty line.

 Butchers Hill is home to many Irish-Americans, Polish-Americans, and Ukrainian-Americans, as well as African-Americans, Lumbee Native Americans, and a growing Hispanic and Latino population.

 In popular culture

-In 1999, the third book of Laura Lippman's series focusing on Baltimore detective, Tess Monaghan, was entitled Butchers Hill.
-The title derives from the location of the protagonist's new office.
-Monaghan is at the helm of a fledgling detective agency and has had to open up shop in a neighborhood described as having had a prosperous past with beautiful homes, but is currently lower income and plagued by crime.
-Monaghan is repeatedly encouraged to keep her gun with her and her office is broken into.
-The protagonist is white and stands out in the neighborhood for that reason.
-Her first two clients are Black.
+In 1999, the third book of Laura Lippman's series focusing on Baltimore detective, Tess Monaghan, was entitled Butchers Hill, in which Monaghan has an office in the neighborhood.
+The neighborhood described as having had a prosperous past with beautiful homes, but is currently lower income and plagued by crime.